aws-samples/aws-iot-iridium-satellite/sbd-getting-started/README.md

 ## Deployment

-Deploy this AWS CloudFomration template in your accoun:
+Deploy this AWS CloudFormation template in your account:

 - [Iridium CloudConnecet for SBD - AWS CloudFormation Template](template/iridium-cloud-connect-sbd.template.yaml)